erezfree29/Awesome-Books/README.md

 Clone the project from - https://github.com/erezfree29/Awesome-Books

-cd into the Awesome book directory and the run
+cd into the Awesome book directory and run

 ## Authors